A note on the Dirac operator with Kirchoff-type vertex conditions on noncompact metric graphs: Abstract

 \section{Abstract}

 In this note we present some properties of the Dirac operator on noncompact metric graphs with \emph{Kirchoff-type} vertex conditions.
-In particular, we discuss the specific features of the spectrum of the operator and, finally, we give some further details on the associated quadratic form (and on the form domain).
+In particular, we discuss its spectral features and describe the associated quadratic form.
+Moreover, we prove that the operator converges to the Schr\"odinger operator with usual Kirchoff conditions, in the non-relativistic limit.